Scan Science and Technology

 A 66-years-old woman underwent endoscopic sphincterotomy because of a common bile duct (CBD) stone.
 An eight-wire dormia basket catheter was used in order to remove the CBD stone, but the stone and the basket catheter were impacted in the intrapancreatic CBD.
 Despite the use of an endotoriptor, the wire of impacted basket was broken and the stone removal was not achieved.
 After endoscopic procedure, hematochezia and shock due to gastrointestinal bleeding occurred.
 Conservative treatment such as blood transfusion or administration of the catecholamines was not effective to control gastrointestinal bleeding.
 Therefore, she was transferred to our hospital for the purpose of intensive care.
 Because abdominal CT revealed retroperitoneal perforation, she did not have endoscopic technique for hemostasis but had transcatheter arterial embolisation (TAE).
 The second TAE achieved complete hemostasis and she recovered from shock.
 The impacted CBD stone and the basket catheter were migrated into the small intestine spontaneously while she had been waiting for surgical operation.
 She was discharged from our hospital after laparoscopic cholecystectomy.
 TAE is one of effective therapeutic maneuvers for post EST Hemorrhage in case that endoscopic treatment is avoided for some reason or is not effective.
 It will be worth planning prior to surgical intervention for patients with post EST Hemorrhage.

-Brandt Lj – 3rd expert on this subject based on the ideXlab platform
+Brandt Lj – One of the best experts on this subject based on the ideXlab platform.

 Bleeding causing Biliary obstruction after endoscopic sphincterotomy.The American Journal of Gastroenterology, 1997Co-Authors: Mosenkis Bn, Brandt LjAbstract: